 Look for City of Houston Service Type

 If it is listed as “FULL” you are in the City limits.
 If listed as “LIMITED” or “NONE”, you need to contact your local emergency management agency.
 This may be a neighboring city, or, for unincorporated areas, the County.
-For a list of agencies, visit readyhoustontx.gov/partners.html.
+To find your agency by ZIP Code, visit, visit readyhoustontx.gov.

 Step 3: Download the Checklist and Review Your Plan